pQbas/resnet-pytorch/README.md

 ## How use it?

-This library gives access for three main actions with the alexnet-cnn, this actions are `train`, `test` and `inference`.
+This library gives access for three main actions with the resnet-cnn, this actions are `train`, `test` and `inference`.
 The `demo` folder contains an example of how use it with a notebook ready to use in colab.
 Below are some snippets wich explains the code in the demo folder.